Harry0M/NIHARPRODUCTION/USER_PERMISSION_SYSTEM.md

 ## Overview

-The permission system provides role-based access control with four distinct user roles:
+The permission system provides role-based access control with five distinct user roles:
 - **Admin**: Full access to all features
+- **Staff**: All features except analysis
 - **Printer**: Access to job cards and printing operations
 - **Cutting**: Access to job cards and cutting operations
 - **Stitching**: Access to job cards and stitching operations